paulinho-16/MEIC-TVVS/assignments/assignment2.md

 We tried our best to follow a black-box testing approach, even though the [documentation](https://paginas.fe.up.pt/~jcmc/tvvs/2022-2023/assignments/jtimesched-javadoc/index.html) of the project at hand is non-existent, limited only to the signature of the functions.
 For this reason, we were forced to resort to source code to understand the purpose of some functions, but even in these cases, we tried to just focus on their purpose and not on their functioning, to avoid being influenced when writing the tests.

+As for the naming of test methods, we follow a *MethodName_StateUnderTest_ExpectedBehaviour* approach.

 // TODO: apagar isto:
 1. Which functions have you selected for testing and why.
 1. What is the purpose of each function.